Krishnawasthi/Stream-APIs/README.md

 ### 2. Intermediate Operations

 These transform or filter the stream.

-## by the intermideate you cam create the chain.
+## by the intermediate you cam create the chain of streams.

 Examples:

 ```java